-The console may be 25 years old, but the Super Nintendo Entertainment System still boasts some of the best retro-style video games of all time (and proudly so!).
-To play these SNES games on your Windows machine, there are a lot of emulators available out there.
-Thus, you must know how to get the finest SNES Emulators for Windows.
+The console may be 25 years old, but the Super Nintendo Entertainment System still boasts some of the best retro-style video games (and proudly so!).
+To play these SNES games on your Windows machine, many emulators areavailable out there.

 Top 7 SNES Emulators